-- NASA's Lucy mission is our first visit to a group of asteroids called Trojans that share Jupiter's orbit around the Sun.
+- NASA's Lucy mission, launched in October 2021, is our first visit to a group of asteroids called Trojans that share Jupiter's orbit around the Sun.

 - Lucy will visit seven Trojan asteroids between 2027 and 2033, plus a bonus main-belt asteroid in 2025.